-- In kindergarten through grade 8, subjects include: (a) language arts, (b) reading, (c) other communication skills, (d) science, (e) mathematics, (f) social studies, (g) art, (h) music, and (i) drug and substance abuse prevention, including the dangers of opioid abuse. students in Kindergarten 3rd grade whose reading level is one grade level or lower than his/her current grade level should be provided at least 60 minutes of reading opportunities daily. - Daily time of at least 30 minutes (with a minimum of at least 15 consecutive minutes if divided) will be provided for supervised, unstructured, child-directed play for all students in kindergarten through grade 5. - In grades 4 through 8, provided it can be funded by private grants or the federal government, violence prevention and conflict resolution must be stressed, including: (a) causes of conflict, (b) consequences of violent behavior, (c) non-violent resolution, and (d) relationships between drugs, alcohol, and violence. - In grades 7 and 8, as well as in interscholastic athletic programs, steroid abuse prevention must be taught. - In grades 5th and 8th, United States (U.S.) history must be taught, including the principles of representative government, the Constitutions of the U.S. and Illinois, the role of the U.S. in world affairs, and the role of labor unions. - United States (U.S.) history must be taught, including: (a) the principles of representative government, (b) the Constitutions of the U.S. and Illinois, (c) the role of the U.S. in world affairs, the role and contributions of ethnic groups, including but not limited to, the African Americans, Albanians, Asian Americans, Bohemians, Czechs, French, Germans, Hispanics (including events related to the forceful removal and illegal deportation of Mexican-American U.S. citizens during the Great Depression), Hungarians, Irish, Italians, Lithuanians, Polish, Russians, Scots, and Slovakians in the history of this country and State. - In each school, contributions made to society by Americans of a variety of faith practices, including how they have shaped America. - The study of the roles and contributions of lesbian, gay, bisexual, and transgender (LGBT) people in the history of the U.S. and Illinois, and (g) Illinois history. - In 6th grade, a unit of instruction must be included on the Holocaust. - In Grades 6-8 students should be provided information about the Abandoned Newborn Infant Protection Act in a health class. - In 8th grade, a unit of instruction must be included on the Holocaust and crimes of genocide, including the Nazi Atrocities of 1933-1945. - In Kindergarten through Grade 5, the comprehensive health education program will provide one to four age appropriate instructional sessions per school year to instruct students to (a) recognize and report sexual abuse, and (b) focus on methods to reduce students' vulnerability to sexual abuse. - In Grades 7 and 8, age appropriate education about the warning signs, recognition, dangers, and prevention of teen dating violence must be taught. - Before the completion of grade 5, students will be offered at least one unit of cursive instruction. - Beginning with the 2020-2021 school year, in grades 6, 7, or 8, students must receive at least one semester of civics education in accordance with Illinois Learning Standards for social science.

-• In kindergarten through grade 8, education must be available to students concerning effective methods of preventing and avoiding traffic injuries related to walking and bicycling.
+• In kindergarten through grade 8, subjects include: (a) language arts, (b) reading, (c) other communication skills, (d) science, (e) mathematics, (f) social studies, (g) art, (h) music, and (i)

+drug and substance abuse prevention. students in Kindergarten - 3rd grade whose reading level is one grade level or lower than his/her current grade level should be provided at least 60 minutes of reading opportunities daily.

+- In grades 4 through 8, provided it can be funded by private grants or the federal government, violence prevention and conflict resolution must be stressed, including: (a) causes of conflict, (b) consequences of violent behavior, (c) non-violent resolution, and (d) relationships between drugs, alcohol, and violence. - In grades 7 and 8, as well as in interscholastic athletic programs, steroid abuse prevention must be taught. - In grades 5th and 8th, United States (U.S.) history must be taught, including the principles of representative government, the Constitutions of the U.S. and Illinois, the role of the U.S. in world affairs, and the role of labor unions. - In grades 7th and 8th the role and contributions of ethnic groups must be taught.
+Those ethnic groups include but are not limited to: African Americans, Albanians, Asians, Americans, Bohemians, Czechs, French, Germans, Hispanics (including the events related to the forceful removal and illegal deportation of Mexican American U.S. citizens during the Great Depression), Hungarians, Irish, Italians, Lithuanians, Polish, Russians, Scots, and Slovakians. - The study of the roles and contributions of lesbian, gay, bisexual, and transgender (LGBT) people in the history of the U.S. and Illinois, and (g) Illinois history. - In 6th grade, a unit of instruction must be included on the Holocaust. - In Grades 6-8 students should be provided information about the Abandoned Newborn Infant Protection Act in a health class. - In 8th grade, a unit of instruction must be included on the Holocaust and crimes of genocide, including the Nazi Atrocities of 1933-1945. - In Kindergarten through Grade 5, the comprehensive health education program will provide one to four age appropriate instructional sessions per school year to instruct students to (a) recognize and report sexual abuse, and (b) focus on methods to reduce students' vulnerability to sexual abuse. - In Grades 7 and 8, age appropriate education about the warning signs, recognition, dangers, and prevention of teen dating violence must be taught. - Before the completion of grade 5, students will be offered at least one unit of cursive instruction. - Beginning with the 2020-2021 school year, in grades 6, 7, or 8, students must receive at least one semester of civics education in accordance with Illinois Learning Standards for social science. - In kindergarten through grade 8, education must be available to students concerning effective methods of preventing and avoiding traffic injuries related to walking and bicycling.